iayushhb/SAA-C03/README.md

 1. Save up to 72% : All AWS compute usage, regardless of instance type or Region.
 2. Commit to 1 or 3 Years : Commit to use a specific amount of compute power (measured by the hour) for a 1-year or 3-year period.
 3. Super Flexible : Not only EC2, this also includes serverless.

+#### Standard Reserved vs. Convertible Reserved vs. Scheduled Reserved:

+-   Standard Reserved Instances have inflexible reservations that are discounted at 75% off of On-Demand instances.
+Standard Reserved Instances cannot be moved between regions.
+You can choose if a Reserved Instance applies to either a specific Availability Zone, or an Entire Region, but you cannot change the region.
+-   Convertible Reserved Instances are instances that are discounted at 54% off of On-Demand instances, but you can also modify the instance type at any point.
+For example, you suspect that after a few months your VM might need to change from general purpose to memory optimized, but you aren't sure just yet.
+So if you think that in the future you might need to change your VM type or upgrade your VMs capacity, choose Convertible Reserved Instances.
+There is no downgrading instance type with this option though.
+-   Scheduled Reserved Instances are reserved according to a specified timeline that you set.
+For example, you might use Scheduled Reserved Instances if you run education software that only needs to be available during school hours.
+This option allows you to better match your needed capacity with a recurring schedule so that you can save money.

 ## Spot Instances -